Don't You Want Me: Mandy Smith version

-In 1989, the English pop singer and model Mandy covered this song under the title of "Don't You Want Me Baby".
-Released as a stand-alone single from her only studio album, Mandy (1988), it was also Smith's final single and became her only single to hit the UK top 75, peaking at No. 59.
+In 1989, British pop singer and model Mandy covered this song under the title of "Don't You Want Me Baby".
+Released as a stand-alone single from her only studio album, Mandy (1988), it was also Smith's final single and became her only single to hit the UK top 75, peaking at number 59 on the UK Singles Chart.